|Learn about the Strategic Prevention Framework model for preventing substance use and addressing other community issues.

 - Choose or develop a logic model or theory of practice to guide your effort.
 A logic model will expand the SPF framework to help you map out exactly how you’ll approach.

 - Use what you know about the community’s level of readiness to publicize the issue and encourage participation.
-Depending on what people in the community are aware of, you may want to draw attention to the issue of substance abuse, and emphasize its existence and nature in the community.
-Using the stories of community members recovering from substance abuse, especially if they’re willing to tell those stories themselves, is a powerful way to emphasize the need for prevention.
+Depending on what people in the community are aware of, you may want to draw attention to the issue of substance use, and emphasize its existence and nature in the community.
+Using the stories of community members recovering from substance use, especially if they’re willing to tell those stories themselves, is a powerful way to emphasize the need for prevention.
 It’s important to enlist and work with the media here as well.
-(See Arranging News and Feature Stories, Preparing Guest Columns and Editorials, and Arranging a Press Conference, as well as: Media Advocacy, for information on how to gain media support and assistance.)

-- Expand the network of community members interested in preventing substance abuse.
-As the community grows more knowledgeable about substance abuse, it should be easier to recruit people to help with the prevention effort.
+- Expand the network of community members interested in preventing substance use.
+As the community grows more knowledgeable about substance use, it should be easier to recruit people to help with the prevention effort.
 You can reach community members through the media, through brochures and bulletin board messages in appropriate places, and – most effectively – through personal contact.
-(See Promoting Interest in Community Issues, as well as Promoting Awareness and Interest through Communication, for more on getting your message out.)

 Seek out individuals for either their skills or their enthusiasm, and ask them to do things they’re good at and/or find interesting.
 You may be able to find volunteers who are experienced in curriculum development, public relations, youth work, filmmaking, and other areas that might benefit the effort.
 People whose only apparent skill is a willingness to help can network, provide logistical support (stuffing envelopes, scheduling meetings, making phone calls), and help to recruit still others, as well as developing leadership capacity over the long term.